M0JXD/morse-recognition-trainer/README.md

 ## Credits
 Made for my Dad, love you!! xx <br>
-Inspired by [Morse Trainer for Windows 10](https://apps.microsoft.com/detail/9wzdncrdlzhg?hl=en-us&gl=US), which sadly became a paid app and only ran on Windows anyways. <br>
+Inspired by [Morse Trainer for Windows 10](https://apps.microsoft.com/detail/9wzdncrdlzhg?hl=en-us&gl=US), which sadly became a paid app, and only ran on Windows anyways. <br>
-Thanks to Raysan5 and all the contributors to Raylib! <br>
+Thanks to raysan5 and all the contributors of [Raylib](https://www.raylib.com/)! <br>
+Thanks to Meridian Outpost's website for the Morse files: https://www.meridianoutpost.com/resources/etools/calculators/calculator-morse-code.php? <br>
+Thanks to this video for the CC0 Buzzer sound: https://www.youtube.com/watch?v=L0atHn_vPS4 <br>
+Thanks to Ruki for Xmake <br>
+And everyone else who's work this relies on...
+Emscripten, GNU, Linux, Microsoft...
+Thank you :)